torsumkhan/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by Torsum Khan for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Torsum Khan](https://github.com/torsumkhan) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.

-.. taken by [Torsum Khan](https://github.com/torsumkhan) for the [Lighthouse Labs](https://www.lighthouselabs.ca/)